 In January 2017, however, China's Ministry of Industry and Information Technology (MIIT) announced that it would require all VPN providers to receive government approval, explaining that the rules were designed to end "unauthorized internet connections."
-Unauthorized VPN providers can be shut down.187 The government simultaneously announced a 14-month campaign to crack down on unauthorized VPN use.188
+Unauthorized VPN providers can be shut down.
+The government simultaneously announced a 14-month campaign to crack down on unauthorized VPN use.

-Over the summer, well-known domestic VPN providers GreenVPN and Haibei VPN announced that they were suspending their services after having received a "notice from regulatory departments to stop operating.189 In July 2017, Bloomberg News reported that the government had ordered three major Chinese telecommunication companies-China Mobile, China Unicom, and China Telecom-to completely block access to VPNs by February 2018.190 The MIIT denied the reports in a public statement, but stated that "The object of the new regulation is those unauthorized enterprises and individuals who haven't got the licence to use VPNs," leading to a new round of speculation that even VPN use will be treated as illegal.191 As of March 2018, it is still possible to use VPNs on these telecommunication platforms.
-Newer reports suggest that China intends to block overseas VPN providers at the end of March 2018.192
+Over the summer, well-known domestic VPN providers GreenVPN and Haibei VPN announced that they were suspending their services after having received a "notice from regulatory departments to stop operating.
+In July 2017, Bloomberg News reported that the government had ordered three major Chinese telecommunication companies-China Mobile, China Unicom, and China Telecom-to completely block access to VPNs by February 2018.
+The MIIT denied the reports in a public statement, but stated that "The object of the new regulation is those unauthorized enterprises and individuals who haven't got the licence to use VPNs," leading to a new round of speculation that even VPN use will be treated as illegal.
+As of March 2018, it is still possible to use VPNs on these telecommunication platforms.
+Newer reports suggest that China intends to block overseas VPN providers at the end of March 2018.

-Also in July, Apple announced it had removed hundreds of VPNs from App Store in China, a development which this report examines in greater depth in its discussion on foreign social media companies.193
+Also in July, Apple announced it had removed hundreds of VPNs from App Store in China, a development which this report examines in greater depth in its discussion on foreign social media companies.

-In December 2017, Wu Xiangyang, from the Guangxi Zhuang autonomous region, was sentenced to five and a half years in prison for selling VPNs without a license.194 His is not the only case; Deng Jiewei, from Guangdong Province, was sentenced in September 2017 to nine months imprisonment for selling unauthorized VPNs.195 (Deng was first taken in custody in 2016, before the new MIIT regulations, but he was only convicted in March 2017).196 in a legal gray area.
-However, the increasing crackdown on the technology shades this 'gray area' of the law into darker and darker tones, threatening to set the stage for wide-scale criminalization of VPN use and corresponding enforcement.
-It also undoubtedly casts a chill over those who wish to use or to sell VPNs.
+In December 2017, Wu Xiangyang, from the Guangxi Zhuang autonomous region, was sentenced to five and a half years in prison for selling VPNs without a license.
+His is not the only case; Deng Jiewei, from Guangdong Province, was sentenced in September 2017 to nine months imprisonment for selling unauthorized VPNs.
+(Deng was first taken in custody in 2016, before the new MIIT regulations, but he was only convicted in March 2017).

 Additional regulations on VPN usage can vary from province to province.
-One regional authority-the regional government in southeastern Chongqing Province-criminalized individual usage of VPNs in July 2016, with penalties including fines of up to 15,000 yuan, the equivalent of more than \$2,000.197 Some have speculated that other provinces may soon follow suit.198
+One regional authority-the regional government in southeastern Chongqing Province-criminalized individual usage of VPNs in July 2016, with penalties including fines of up to 15,000 yuan, the equivalent of more than \$2,000.
+Some have speculated that other provinces may soon follow suit.